Menyus777/Design-Patterns-for-Unity-Using-Coroutines/README.md

 To sum it up, this solution basically ping-pongs the controll of the execution between the engine thread and the backed thread, and by using coroutines we can do this in a state machine like manner.

+#### Notes

+This is just one way of implementation of threaded coroutines.
+You could easily transform this code into another execution logic, by using delegates.
+For example rather than ping-ponging the control you could subscribe and unsunscribe methods than execute them on the correct thread.
+I choosed ping-pong tho because in my view it's easier to understand, however it's true that you can easily lost the yielding logic.
+So feel free to transfrom my code.

 <br>